MrOwaisAbdullah/45-Assignments/README.md

 # TypeScript NodeJS 45 Assignments
-I'm new to coding, but I'm giving it my all by submitting these TypeScript Assignments.
-Hoping to pick up the pace and learn quicker.
+I'm new to coding, but by submitting these TypeScript assignments, I'm giving my all.
+I hope to pick up the pace and learn more quickly.
-Thanks for the encouragement!
+Thanks!